missionpinball/mpf-docs/install/mac.rst

    you must type "python3" to use Python 3; inside the virtual environment, you can use "python" to refer to Python 3.

-4. Install/upgrade some Python components
+6. Install/upgrade some Python components
 -----------------------------------------

+**4.1 Upgrade Pip**

 Python includes a utility called "pip" which is the name of the Python Package Manager.
 Pip is used to install Python packages and applications from the web.
 (It's kind of like an app store for Python apps.)

-If you are not using a virtual environment and have both Python 2 and Python 3 on your system, you'll most likely need to use "pip3".
+If you are not using a virtual environment and have both Python 2 and Python 3 on your system, you'll most likely need to use pip3.
 Check your version to see:

 .. code-block:: console